xaya/xid/doc/rpc.md

 Here, the placeholders have the following meanings:

-- **`CHAIN`** defines on which chain (`main`, `test` or `regtest`) the Xid daemon is running.
+- **`CHAIN`** defines on which chain (`main`, `test` or `regtest`) the XID daemon is running.
-- **`STATE`** is the current syncing state of the Xid daemon.
+- **`STATE`** is the current syncing state of the XID daemon.
 It is typically `catching-up` while the daemon is still syncing or `up-to-date` if it is synced to the latest block.
 - **`BLOCK`** is the block hash to which the current state corresponds.